How to Negotiate a Pay Rise

-With the 2019 salary survey well underway, and mid-year reviews coming up at a rapid pace it’s likely we’re about to get a bunch of questions about what people should be earning, and how to go about negotiating a better pay rise.
+With the 2021 salary survey just released, and mid-year reviews happening we are fielding a lot of questions about what people should be earning, and how to go about negotiating a better pay rise.

 As you’d expect, preparing for the discussion (or discussions) is critical, and the better your preparation the better the outcome.

 Many lawyers simply expect a pay rise each year no matter what.

 But running a law firm is a business, and deciding what you get paid is a business decision for the firm.
 Understanding what’s valuable to that business, what position that business is in and how you can make a good business case for a better pay rise are key components of the process.

 There are four key areas to think about when seeking a salary increase:

 Use your review to update your resume / transaction bible.

 This might help you highlight some of your work achievements for the year or matters where you have gone above and beyond your normal work requirements.
 Either way, a transaction bible helps form the basis of a good CV!

 Your Partner / Manager is busy and time poor and may not remember everything you have done during the year so use this opportunity to remind them.